Get Ideas and Inspiration from the QDD Blog

 Not sure what Quality Thinking means for product design?
 This video series introduces you to quality and reliability topics from a product design point-of-view.
 It introduces several topics by comparison in just 8 episodes.

-- each episode builds upon the previous ones, to take you on a journey
+- each episode builds upon the previous ones

 - focused on relationships to product design engineering

 - "crash courses" - each episodes is less than 15 minutes